 “I know from experience, it is up to the working people to save themselves.
 The only way they can save themselves is by a strong working-class movement.“– Rose Schneiderman

 Rose Schneiderman’s Story

-Rose Schneiderman was born on April 6, 1882 in Saven, Poland to Jewish parents.
-To escape discrimination and find better economic opportunities, the family moved to New York when Schneiderman was about 5 years old, as part of one of the largest waves of immigration in U.S. history.
-She grew up in the tenements of the Lower Eastside.
+Rose Schneiderman was born on April 6, 1882, in Saven, Poland, to Jewish parents.
+To escape discrimination and find better economic opportunities, the family moved to New York when Schneiderman was about five years old, as part of one of the largest waves of immigration in U.S. history.
+She grew up in the tenements of the Lower East Side.